Skip to main content

 Anna Talley's profile on the ECA website

-6. Penny Travlou: Decolonising the City
+6. Dr Penny Travlou: Decolonising the City

 The idea of “urban belonging” is rapidly changing.
 As people migrate to and settle in European cities, receiving societies are faced with the legacies of their colonial past.